-• The student may do additional CSE 587 courses, but they will not apply towards the graduation requirements, but will count towards the student's full-time status requirement.
+• The student may do additional CSE 587 courses, but they will not apply towards the graduation requirements, but they count towards the student's full-time status requirement and also used in grade calculations.

 Use of CSE 587 is not considered routine, and is considered somewhat of a special case.
 It is only to be used by students weak in one or more core area of computer science to get up to speed for graduate studies.
 Before registering for CSE 587 the student must use the form "Permission to Enroll in CSE 587" to petition the Graduate Academic Advisor and explain the reasons for taking CSE 587.
 The form is available from the departmental web site.
 If approved by the advisor, the petition must then be approved by the instructor.